 At SHM Foundation, we understand that each person's journey is different.
 That's why we believe in building solutions outwards from the individual, rather than fitting the individual into an existing suite of services.
 In this 6-month long project, we will work with the participants to identify the barriers to employment that they are facing.
 Based on their specific needs, we will deliver a bespoke package of support that might training opportunities, wellbeing and mental health support, advice on CV and job applications, and making referrals to other external services.

 If you'd like to be a part of the project, applications are now open which you can find in English and Arabic here.
-Applications will close at 6pm on the 15 September.
 If you'd like to know more details, you can find them here in English and here in Arabic.